madebits/madebits.github.io/blog/2017/2017-05-07-Windows-10-on-Virt-Manager.md

-#Windows 10 on virt-manager in Ubuntu
+#Windows 10 on Virt-Manager in Ubuntu

 2017-05-07

 <!--- tags: linux virtualization -->

+Setting up a Windows machine in Ubuntu with KVM via [virt-manager](https://virt-manager.org/) is easy, but some peculiarities have to be mastered.

+<div id='toc'></div>

+##Installation

 To install [virt-manager](https://virt-manager.org/) with QEMU/[KVM](https://help.ubuntu.com/community/KVM/Installation) support on Ubuntu (tested on 17.04) use: